 “My puppy ate my chequebook” and 7 other awful late payment excuses

-Last week we asked our readers to share the worst late payment excuses they’ve ever heard and the response has been overwhelming.
+Previously we asked our readers to share the worst late payment excuses they’ve ever heard and we wanted to re-share these wonderful responses with you.

 From post boxes being superglued by vandals to puppies eating chequebooks – and even someone blaming God, these reasons for delaying or not making payment are truly terrible.